-The first phase of the project also includes the development of a new public square, which includes the new city hall, a new library, swimming pool and relocation of the historic clock tower.
+The first phase of the project also includes the development of a new public square, which includes the new city hall, a new library and swimming pool, as well as the relocation of the historic clock tower.

 The Crystal city hall design

-The design of the new city hall is inspired from the culture and heritage of the city.
-The structure includes an inner building volume and an outer building volume.
+The design of the new city hall is inspired by the culture and heritage of Kiruna.
+The structure includes inner and outer building volumes.

-The crystal-shaped inner volume is inspired from the iron ore concentration in the region.
+The crystal-shaped inner volume is inspired by the regional iron ore concentration.
 It is publicly accessible and will house exhibition areas, workshop spaces, a council hall, meeting rooms and balconies.
 Each of these elements is stacked on top of another throughout the building.

-The outer volume of the building is shaped like a ring, which opens up to the city.
-It will house the offices of various departments of the Kiruna municipality.
-The building's shape provides protection from rough weather conditions in the region by forcing wind to move around it and preventing snow from settling.
+The outer ring-shaped volume of the building opens up to the city.
+It houses the offices of various departments of the Kiruna municipality.
+The building’s shape offers protection from rough weather conditions in the region by forcing wind to move around it and preventing snow from settling.

-The new city centre will serve as a natural gathering point for political, social and cultural events.
-The bell tower of the existing city hall will be reused by placing it in front of the new city hall.
+The new city centre serves as a natural gathering point for political, social and cultural events.
+The bell tower of the existing city hall was reused by placing it in front of the new city hall.

 Sustainable features of the new Kiruna City hall

-Materials and parts of the existing building will be reused to the maximum possible extent, and materials with safe environmental profiles will also be used for the construction of the building.
+Materials and parts of the existing building were reused to the maximum possible extent, and materials with safe environmental profiles were used for the construction of the building.

-WSP Sweden is the project engineer, while Tema Group Sweden is the landscaping architect and UiWE is providing the culture design.
+WSP Sweden was the project engineer while Tema Group Sweden was appointed as the landscaping architect.